ram8647/tcseg/readme.md

 ##BEFORE USING THE MODEL

-On a Mac, open 'Batch Manager.command'.
-On a Windows computer, open a command prompt, cd to the 'BatchManager' directory and run 'python ./main.py'
+On a Mac, open 'Batch Manager Mac.command'.
+On a Windows or Linux computer, open a command prompt, cd to the 'BatchManager' directory and run './dist/main_UI'.
+This will open the Batch Manager, where --most importantly--you can change the params file.

-This will open the Batch Manager.
-Choose 'Input File Locations' and follow the prompts.
-This will set up the file system.

-NOTE: Unfortunetly, due to an error in CompuCell, filepaths must be hard-coded when running simulations in batches.
-Therefore, if you change the location of any of asked-about files, you must  redo 'Input File Locations' as described above.

 Now, you may run the simulation like normal